 European Forum for Urban Security

-Founded in 1987 in Barcelona with the support of the European Council, the European Forum for Urban Security (Efus) is the only European network of local and regional authorities dedicated to urban security.
+Founded in 1987 in Barcelona with the support of the Council of Europe, the European Forum for Urban Security (Efus) is the only European network of local and regional authorities dedicated to urban security.
 It brings together almost 250 cities and regions from 16 countries with the aim to:

 - promote a balanced vision of urban security, combining prevention, sanction and social cohesion